Create an experimentation roadmap

 • Updated

-A full testing roadmap moves beyond a basic prioritization framework by including an implementation schedule and a breakdown of the experiment workflow.
+A full testing roadmap moves past a basic prioritization framework by including an implementation schedule and a breakdown of the experiment workflow.
 You can create this framework with a spreadsheet or project management tool.

 Download the template for an experimentation roadmap:

-Use it to track:
+Use the roadmap to track:

 • What you are testing

-• Which experiments will be implemented in prioritized order
+• Experiments to implement in prioritized order

 • When you are testing